Environmental Challenges in 2021-what we can do

 This year’s National Conference once again takes place in a period of considerable flux.
 Although we have formally left the EU, we have yet to decide the form of our future relationship and what exactly will replace European environmental law.
 EPUK has been following the debate and commenting regularly, yet there remains much to be played for.

-Our President and a leading legal expert will give an update and commentary on the Environment Bill.
+William Wilson of Wyeside and Professor Eloise Scotford of UCL will give an update and commentary on the Environment Bill.

 The Government’s strategy for regeneration includes significant investment in new infrastructure which will have environmental consequences, in particular for areas of quiet and tranquility.